Fullers 5 star reviews

 Once the court has made a pension sharing order, it is sent to the pension administrator to implement.
 They have four months to do so.
 When the pension sharing order has been implemented the pension share becomes your pension and you can draw down on it under the scheme rules.
 The new pension containing the value of the share received from a settlement remains your asset whether or not you remarry or your financial or personal circumstances change.

-Pension or Other Asset
+Pension or other asset

 Most couples try to reach a divorce financial settlement by agreement and then ask the court to approve their agreement by making a financial court order.
 When considering such an agreement you must consider whether you want to receive a pension share or another asset.
 Much is dependent on your circumstances.
 What ever terms you agree, always consider whether they are fair and reasonable to both parties and whether they properly meet both parties’ financial neds, both now and in retirement.